 • U.S. Virgin Islands

-If you travel, Medicare Advantage (Part C) plans may have advantages over Medicare parts A and B for you.
-However, since these are private insurance plans, Medicare Advantage doesn’t automatically cover costs during international travel.
+If you travel, Medicare Advantage (Part C) plans may have advantages over Medicare parts A and B. However, since these are private insurance plans, Medicare Advantage doesn’t automatically cover costs during international travel.

 It’s important to review your policy before you travel and consider supplemental coverage with either Medigap or traveler’s insurance if you’re concerned about the potential cost of medical care while you’re out of the country.